jooheonchoi/ProgressTracker/README.md

 ### Phase 3
 #### Please see note at the top of the page regarding P3 grading!
 #### Instructions for grader:
-This is a project based on adding Subject objects to a list in a ListOfSubject object.
+This is a project based on adding Subject objects to a ListOfSubjects object.
 - You can generate the first required event by: typing in the name of a subject you want to add in the textfield below and then pressing the enter key.
 This creates a button with that name in the list.
  Empty strings and duplicate names will not be added.
-You can delete an existing subject as well.
+ You can delete an existing subject and its button as well.

 - You can generate the second required event by: pressing the button of a subject.
 This takes you to the subject's page where you can add an entry to the table of updates.
-To add an update, make sure the top and bottom textfields aren't empty and then press the update button.
+To add an update, make sure both textfields aren't empty and then press the update button.
 This will add an update to the top of the table.

 - You can locate my visual component by: next to the word ProgressTracker in the screen, there is an image of a check mark that I added.

-- You can save the state of my application by: pressing the x button to close in the main window.
-This prompts a pop-up which asks you if you would like to save to file.
+- You can save the state of my application by: when you press the x button to close the main window, a pop-up will ask you if you would like to save to file.
 The list of subjects is saved if you click yes.

 - You can reload the state of my application by: running the app initially.
 When you run the app, a pop-up will ask you if you would like to load from file.
-Clicking yes will bring up the saved list of subjects.
+Clicking yes will bring up the saved list of subjects and create its buttons.

+### Phase 4
+Task 2: I have a type hierarchy other than the "Saveable" from P2.
+I have made this hierarchy while working on my P3.
+In the panels package in ui, I have the abstract class "HelperPanel" which represents a more complicated panel that will go into a panel in my ProgressTracker class (which extends JFrame).
+HelperPanel is extended by ListOfSubjectHelperPanel, which creates and deletes buttons for each subject; and SubjectHelperPanel, which is a panel showing parts of the subject we are viewing, including a table of updates and options to add to it.
+UpdateTablePanel is a panel that is a component of SubjectHelperPanel, but I did not make it extend HelperPanel because it has a different layout and setup from what I wanted HelperPanels to have.

+Task 3: One issue I solved is implementing a type hierarchy for HelperPanel, as described above.
+This is an issue I solved before P4 having no knowledge about this task, which the instructor allowed.

+UML_Design_Diagram.jpg can be found in the root.
+I drew out my UML first to identify coupling issues and it wasn't looking great.
+I could not refactor my code, but instead I will talk about problems presented by the UML.

+As seen in the class diagram, there are way too many needless references many times crossing each other and it is redundant and a nightmare to debug.
+For example I could've instead made a list of HelperPanels instead of having both its subclasses as fields.

+#####Note to instructor:
+I had a lot of difficulty  with this project.
+After some personal issues and now the coronavirus, I fell behind in my courses and I found it harder to reach out for help.
+My project is not perfect, but I worked really hard to catch up and I hope it's worthy of a passing project grade.
+Thanks for the semester!